-Next Board Meeting: Wednesday, February 8th, 9:00-10:30 am
+Next Board Meeting: Wednesday August 6th, 9:00-10:30 am

 Katelin Moyer, Treasurer

-Scott Springer, retired electrical engineer
+Scott Springer, Secretary

 Joan Kall, retired nurse, Bone Builders instructor